andracs/bridging-sustainability/manuscript/5-Sustainability-as-a-guiding-principle-in-software development.md

 First, measuring a starting point (an energy baseline) and tracking usage over time can be very helpful.
 Checking energy consumption during development or testing allows developers to see if new software versions perform better or worse and spot any unintended increases in energy use.
 Energy measurement tools, which can be built into the regular continuous development workflow (like a CI/CD pipeline), can automate these checks and guide ongoing efforts to save energy.

 Second, and perhaps the most practical approach for everyone, is focusing on using fewer computer resources, because this usually means using less energy.
+Resources here are _computational resources_, such as computing capacity (CPU, GPU), memory, storage space and network calls.

 Optimizing the software code itself is a key way to reduce environmental impact.
 The basic principle is solid: software that needs less processing power (fewer CPU cycles, less memory use, fewer data operations, less network activity) often (but not always) requires less electricity to run.
 This holds true in many real-world situations.

 Therefore,
 - actively writing efficient, optimized code,